WICG/turtledove/FLEDGE.md

 The `adComponents` field contains the various ad components (or "products") that can be used to construct ["Ads Composed of Multiple Pieces"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces)).
 Similarly to the `ads` field, each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.
 Thanks to `ads` and `adsComponents` being separate fields, the buyer is able to update the `ads` field via daily update without losing `adComponents` stored in the interest group.

+All fields that accept arbitrary metadata objects (`userBiddingSignals` and `metadata` field of ads) must be JSON-serializable.

 The browser will provide protection against microtargeting, by only rendering an ad if the same rendering URL is being shown to a sufficiently large number of people (e.g. at least 100 people would have seen the ad, if it were allowed to show).
 As discussed in the [Outcome-Based TURTLEDOVE](https://github.com/WICG/turtledove/blob/master/OUTCOME_BASED.md) proposal, this threshold applies only to the rendered creative; all of the metadata associated with ad bidding is not under any such restriction.
 Since a single interest group can carry multiple possible ads that it might show, the group will have an opportunity to re-bid another one of its ads to act as a "fallback ad" any time its most-preferred choice is below threshold.
 This means that a small, specialized interest group that is still below the daily-update threshold could still choose to participate in auctions, bidding with a more-generic ad until the group becomes large enough.